 You can write scripts to control the order in which your requests run using branching and looping.

-You can use plain language to tell Postbot what to do, and Postman uses artificial intelligence to generate post-response scripts for you.
+You can use Postman's AI assistant Postbot to write tests for your requests.
+Tell Postbot what to do in natural language, and Postbot generates post-response scripts for you.
 Use Postbot to add a new set of tests, visualize responses, save a field from a response, or fix your existing tests.

 Postman supports JSDoc for documenting JavaScript functions in your post-response scripts.
 Documentation added to your functions using JSDoc will display in a popup window when you call your functions.
 You can use the official JSDoc documentation to learn how to add documentation to your post-response scripts.